tejassoni/laravel-test-e2e-integration-assignment-3/README.md

     This will start your Laravel development server, typically on `http://localhost:8000`.

--   **Run Laravel Dusk (Terminal 2):**
+-   **Run Laravel Dusk (Terminal 2) for Chrome:**
     ```bash
     php artisan dusk
     ```
+    This command will execute your Dusk browser tests against the running Laravel application using ChromeDriver.

+-   **Run Laravel Dusk (Terminal 3) for Firefox:**
+    ```bash
+    php artisan dusk --env=dusk.firefox
+    ```
-    This command will execute your Dusk browser tests against the running Laravel application.
+    This command will execute your Dusk browser tests against the running Laravel application using Firefox.
+    **Note:** To use this, you'll need to create a `config/dusk.php` file and define the `firefox` environment connection, along with a `.env.dusk.firefox` file for specific Firefox driver settings.
+Refer to Dusk documentation for detailed multi-browser setup.

 ---